Michael Jordan Knew Scottie Pippen Would Get Destroyed for the Rest of His Life After Refusing to Go Into a Playoff Game

 Not only did Jordan and Pippen win three straight titles in 1996, 1997, and 1998, but they also guided the Bulls to 72 wins in 1995-96.
 The NBA icons quieted their naysayers following the Magic series and reminded everyone why they are the best duo in basketball history.

-Both Jordan and Pippen are in the Naismith Memorial Basketball Hall of Fame and have their jerseys hanging in the rafters at the United Center.
-Although it’s unfortunate what Pippen did in the 1994 playoffs, Jordan never lost faith in his friend and only came back to the Bulls because the All-NBA defender didn’t get traded.
+Both Jordan and Pippen are in the Naismith Memorial Basketball Hall of Fame and have their jerseys hanging in the Chicago rafters.
+Although Pippen’s decision in the 1994 playoffs was unfortunate, Jordan never lost faith in his teammate and only came back to the Bulls because the All-NBA defender didn’t get traded.